ncatlab/nlab-content/pages/6/7/2/0/276/content.md

   * A crossed complex of length 0 is a [[Set|set]].
   * A crossed complex of length 1 is a [[groupoid]].
-  * A crossed complex of length 2 is a [[crossed module]], which is equivalent to a strict kind of [[2-group]] by the Brown-Spencer Theorem, (R. Brown and C. Spencer, _G-groupoids, crossed modules and the fundamental groupoid of a topological group_, Proc.
+  * A crossed complex of length 2 is a [[crossed module]], which is equivalent to a strict kind of [[2-group]] by the Brown-Spencer Theorem, (R. Brown and C.B.
+Spencer, _G-groupoids, crossed modules and the fundamental groupoid of a topological group_, Proc.
 Kon.
 Ned.
 Akad. v.
 Wet, 79, (1976), 296 &#8211; 302.)

 A survey of the use of crossed complexes is in
-R. Brown 'Crossed complexes and homotopy groupoids as non commutative tools for higher dimensional local-to-global problems',  to appear in Michiel Hazewinkel (ed.), Handbook of Algebra, volume 6, Elsevier, 2008/2009. (available as math.AT/0212274 v7).
+R. Brown _Crossed complexes and homotopy groupoids as non commutative tools for higher dimensional local-to-global problems_,  to appear in Michiel Hazewinkel (ed.), Handbook of Algebra, volume 6, Elsevier, 2008/2009. (available as math.AT/0212274 v7).